 The 30% ruling is a tax advantage for incoming employees who are working in the Netherlands.
 When the appropriate requirements are met, the employer is allowed to grant a tax free allowance amounting to 30 per cent of the salary which is subject to Dutch payroll tax.
 The consequence is that the taxable part of the salary is reduced to 70% and on top of that the 30% allowance is paid so that the total stays 100%.
 The tax free allowance is considered as compensation for extra territorial expenses a foreign employee has for working outside their home country.
 The employer can also reimburse these extra territorial expenses instead, but to be able to do this, the employee will need to supply all receipts to the employer so that they can be checked and then reimbursed.
 This is obviously a lot of extra work, especially if it needs to be done for multiple employees.
 It is therefor more common to apply for the 30% ruling.
 The 30% allowance will be included in the salary in such a way that the costs for the employer will not be higher, while the employee has a higher net salary.

 Expatax can assist with the whole application procedure.
 We are very experienced with the 30% ruling and its application process as we have many companies as clients for who we take care of all the requests on behalf of their employees.
-We have more than 10 years experience and have filed thousands of applications with a high success rate.
+We have more than 15 years experience and have filed thousands of applications with a high success rate.

 To qualify for the ruling the expatriate must be an employee who is hired from abroad or transferred by an employer to work in the Netherlands and who has specific expertise that is scarce or absent on the job market in the Netherlands.

 For the evaluation of whether an entered employee possesses specific expertise that is scarce or absent on the job market in the Netherlands, a minimum salary requirement was introduced on January 1, 2012.
 This salary requirement replaced the obligation to prove the level of education and relevant work experience.

-|For employees under the age of 30 who have obtained a master degree the minimum required taxable salary (70%) is||€ 29,616 (which is gross € 42,309)||€ 29,149 (which is gross € 41,641)||€ 28,690 (which is gross € 40,986)||€ 28,350 (which is gross € 40,500)|
+|For employees under the age of 30 who have a master degree the minimum required taxable salary (70%) is||€ 29,616 (which is gross € 42,309)||€ 29,149 (which is gross € 41,641)||€ 28,690 (which is gross € 40,986)||€ 28,350 (which is gross € 40,500)|